 Control System Engineering – The modern advancements in luxury cars like the cruise control system or flight propulsion control system are all apart of Control Systems Engineering.

 Telecommunication Engineering – It deals with the transmission of information across the channel or wired media such as optical cable, coaxial fibre or free space.
 It also includes the study of various modulation techniques like amplitude and frequency modulation.
 After determining the transmission characteristics of the system, the telecommunication engineers design the transmitters and receivers needed for the system required.

-Instrumentation Engineering – This field deals with the study of designing devices which can measure physical quantities such as temperature, pressure or flow.
+Instrumentation Engineering – This field deals with the study of designing devices that can measure physical quantities such as temperature, pressure, or flow.
 The devices used for measuring these physical quantities are called instruments.
 It also requires knowledge of physics besides electromagnetic concepts.
 These concepts are often applied in making and calibrating various sensors which are part of a larger system like automobiles or industrial machines.